Accounting vs. bookkeeping – What’s the difference?

 - Handling small business taxes

-- Preparing financial documents like a P&L statement
+- Preparing financial documents like a profit and loss statement

 - Preparing adjusted entries